 Roles and Responsibilities

-Vista understands the importance of ESG in driving long-term success, and we strive for broad understanding and accountability of our ESG principles and actions across our organization.
+Vista understands the important role responsible investment plays in driving long-term value and success.
+As such, we strive for broad understanding and accountability in applying these principles across our organization.

-- Our Executive Committee is responsible for promoting Vista’s ESG policy and for ensuring that it is implemented at the firm and across each of our investment strategies (commensurate with Vista’s level of influence and control).
+- Our Executive Committee is responsible for promoting Vista’s Responsible Investment Policy and for ensuring that it is implemented at the firm and across each of our investment strategies (commensurate with Vista’s level of influence and control).

-- Our investment committees oversee the integration of ESG principles into our investment processes and are accountable for ensuring responsible investment practices across our private equity and permanent capital Funds and with our professionals.
+- Our investment committees oversee the integration of these principles into our investment processes and are accountable for ensuring responsible investment practices across our private equity and permanent capital Funds and with our professionals.

-- Our dedicated ESG team works cross-functionally with our investment teams, external partners and portfolio companies across our private equity and permanent capital portfolio in an effort to drive our responsible investment principles into action and to ensure alignment with our ESG policy.
+- Our dedicated ESG team works cross-functionally with our investment teams, our value creation team, external partners and portfolio companies across our private equity and permanent capital portfolio in an effort to drive our principles into action and to ensure alignment with our Responsible Investment Policy.

 - Investment professionals and our ESG team, along with our external partners, are responsible for conducting pre-investment due diligence across our private equity and permanent capital portfolio, which may include an assessment of material ESG risks and opportunities.
-Furthermore, our investment teams are responsible for incorporating those findings into our investment decision-making process, when the considerations are material to achieving our investment thesis.
+Furthermore, our investment teams are responsible for seeking to incorporate those findings into our investment decision-making process, when the considerations are material to achieving our investment thesis.

-- Our Value Creation team works with our private equity portfolio companies’ management teams in implementing a value creation plan that considers the ESG risks and opportunities in diligence and continue to monitor such ESG risks during the ownership period.
+- Our Value Creation Team works with our private equity and permanent capital portfolio companies’ management teams in implementing a value creation plan that may consider material ESG risks and opportunities identified in diligence and continue to monitor such ESG risks during the ownership period.

-- Our Legal and Compliance teams provide oversight over the ESG-related investment formation, diligence, disclosure and exit processes and ensure that we meet our regulatory obligations and commitments to Fund investors and regulators.
+- Our Legal & Compliance team provides oversight over the ESG-related investment formation, diligence, disclosure and exit processes and seeks to ensure that we meet our regulatory obligations and commitments to Fund investors and regulators.

-- Board members at Vista-controlled private equity and permanent capital portfolio companies are educated on ESG topics to encourage the discussion and appropriate prioritization of ESG topics at quarterly board meetings.
+- Board members at Vista-controlled private equity and permanent capital portfolio companies are familiarized with ESG topics to encourage the discussion and appropriate prioritization of ESG topics at quarterly board meetings.

 - Our Capital and Partner Solutions team engages with our Fund investors on our ESG practices and works with our ESG team to meet our reporting obligations to our Fund investors.